alimasigna/factorio-train-analyser/docs/TERMS.md

 ### Example
 Trains can be compared to processes or threads.
 A process uses certain resources and requests resources.
 A train is in a section and he wants to drive to another section.
 Our goal is to create a resource graph of what resource a train has and which resource a trains wants.
 #### To start we define 4 trains
-T0 = R3 -> R1 //T0 is in edge R3 and wants to drive into edge R1 \
+T0 = R3 -> R1 //T0 is in node R3 and wants to drive into node R1 \
 T1 = R2 -> R8 \
 T2 = R7 -> R5 \
 T3 = R6 -> R4 \